TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 ###What is a Merge Conflict?

-When Github doesn't know how to merge your updated branch with the main branch you will get merge conflicts.
+When Github doesn't know how to merge your updated branch with the main branch you will get a merge conflict.
 Usually this means a project has been modified at the same place in the two branches you are trying to merge.

 ![](http://i.imgur.com/vCkvoEo.png)